leenasohail/PhysiGym/man/REFERENCE.md

 ## physigym module

-References are maintained in each module's [docstring](https://en.wikipedia.org/wiki/Docstring).\
+References are maintained in each custom module's [docstring](https://en.wikipedia.org/wiki/Docstring).\
 You can access them through the [source code](https://github.com/Dante-Berth/PhysiGym/tree/main/physigym/custom_modules/physigym/physigym/envs) or by first loading the physigym module and environment,